KevinAst/astx-redux-util/src/docs/guide/fullExample.md

      **nesting**.
 In other words, the outer conditionalReducer insures the widget is non-null.

-   - The latter condition utilizes the {@tutorial originalReducerState} parameter to determine when the widget has changed from ANY of the prior sub-reducers.
-This parameter provides visibility to the {@tutorial originalReducerState} when multiple reducers are combined.
+   - The latter condition utilizes the `originalReducerState` parameter to determine when the widget has changed from ANY of the prior sub-reducers.
+This parameter is useful when multiple reducers are combined, because it represents the state prior to the start of reduction process.
 Please refer to the {@tutorial originalReducerState} discussion for more insight.

 2. Contrary to any **red flags** that may have been raised on your